0xblockbard/aptos-crowd/README.md

 ## Dummy Data Script

-We have also included a dummy data script to populate the Demo MVP with 9 sample crowdfunding campaigns.
-This helps to demonstrate the AptosCrowd's features and provides a realistic view of how campaigns appear and function within the system
+We have also included a dummy data script to populate the AptosCrowd Demo MVP with 9 sample crowdfunding campaigns.
+This helps to demonstrate our features and provides a realistic view of how campaigns appear and function on the site.

 To run the dummy data script after deploying a local instance of our frontend and AptosCrowd Package, follow these steps:

 ```
-# compile the dummy data scipt and get the script path location
+# compile the dummy data script and get the script path location
 aptos move compile-script

 # copy the script path location and paste it at the end (replace path_to_script.mv)